 Birth And Childhood

-Mahendra Singh Dhoni or MS Dhoni was born on 7th July 1981 in Ranchi, Bihar and he calls himself as a Hindu Rajput.
+Mahendra Singh Dhoni or MS Dhoni was born on 7th July 1981 in Ranchi, Bihar in a Hindu Rajput family.
 His father Pan Singh worked in junior management positions in MECON and his mother Devaki Devi is a housewife.
 Dhoni studied at DAV Jawahar Vidya Mandir, Shyamali, Ranchi, where he excelled in sports such as badminton and football and was selected at district and club level competitions.

 When he was in his school football team, he was contributing as a goalkeeper.
 Once his football coach sent him to fill in as the wicketkeeper of the cricket team, he impressed everyone with his wicket-keeping skills.
 This secured him a permanent spot as the regular wicketkeeper in the Commando cricket club team for three years during the period 1995-98.
 He continued to do his wicket keeping job well and got the attention of everyone and finally selected for Vinoo Mankad trophy Under 16 championship team during the period 1997-1998.